- GLB/GLTF is our recommended file type, but we also support FBX and OBJ. Click here to find other supported file formats.

 For more advanced decimation tools see recommendations below.

-At Microsoft we have Simplygon, and that’s certainly an option.
-It has various APIs and is quite scriptable.
-But that’s historically been used for large game titles and has traditionally been licensed per shipping title.
+- It has various APIs and is quite scriptable.
+But that’s historically been used for large game titles and has traditionally been licensed per shipping title (Microsoft’s recommendation)

-MeshLab is an open-source option with automatic mesh optimization.
+- An open-source option with automatic mesh optimization (Microsoft’s recommendation)

 How to convert your 3D file to GLB

-FBX, gLTF, and GLB are supported, but GLB is our recommended file type.
+GLB, glTF and FBX are supported, but GLB is our recommended file type.

 Explore the tools below to convert your models.